 Before I get started, first for all of you who have been following our year-long kitchen remodel…Yes, we are still working on it.
 Did we think it would take us over a year to complete?
 NO!!
 Are we frustrated?
 YES!!
 We knew it would be a long journey because (1) JC works a full-time job for more than 40 hrs/week (2) he is our delivery/shipping guy (aka. job #2) (3) he is our mechanic (4) all our DIY has to be squeezed into a Saturday and an occasional day off (5) I homeschool our 6 kids (6) we run a home business (7) I blog (8) we need sleep.
 Need I say more?

 So, yes, it has been much longer than planned.
-After a couple of months of setbacks with poison ivy, sickness, car repairs, just plain life, we are now back in the saddle full bore.
+However, after a couple of months of setbacks with poison ivy, sickness, car repairs, just plain life, we are now back in the saddle full bore.

-We are currently in putting-counters-together mode, and once those are done, it is smooth-sailing (or so we hope!)
+We are currently in putting-counters-together mode.
+And, once complete, it is smooth-sailing (or so we hope!)
 Is remodeling fun?
 YES.
 Does it cause stress?
 YES.
 Is there anything we can do?
 YES!!
 Here’s some of what we learned along the way during our bathroom, master bedroom, patio, boy’s room, and now kitchen remodel (all good reads, BTW):

 You might be saying, “Well, duh”.
 Seriously though, no architect just goes about building without laying out a plan.
 Here are some elements that we have found key to a good DIY plan:

 - Reality check – Rome wasn’t built in a day, so don’t put high expectations on yourself.
-Take an honest look at the project, even sit down in the room to be worked on and make a list of priorities and order of events.
-Research using dear ol’ Google or YouTube.
+Take an honest look at the project, even sit down in the room and make a list of priorities and order of events.
+Research as much as you can.
 Even set a workable time-frame for completion so that everyone involved has a goal and are on the same page with expectations.

 - Set a budget – be realistic about needs vs. wants.
 Sometimes a project can be completed to get it livable and the wants can be added in as budget allows.
 Trust us, it will make you appreciate them all the more.

 - Talk it out – If you are teaming up with a spouse or a buddy, be sure to listen to what each other has to say.
-Each will bring their own skills to the project and it makes things go much smoother if those skills are used in the best way possible.
-Doling out tasks will not only make the job faster, but will be enjoyable for all.
-Though, be warned, not all DIY is fun and does require a willingness to give in once in a while.
+Each brings their own skills to the project and it makes things go much smoother if those skills are used in the best way possible.
+Doling out tasks will not only make the job faster, but is also enjoyable for all.
+Though, my warning is that not all DIY is fun and does require a willingness to give in once in a while.

 - Prayer – For us this is an essential.
 Asking for guidance from the One who knows best undoubtedly makes for smoother project, and helps us stay focused on what really matters.

-In nature I am amazed at how wonderfully creatures were created to adapt to their surroundings.
-They were equipped with the make-do or do without essentials.
-Likewise, remodeling stress can be quickly lightened when we are willing to forego our above plan when we encounter unexpected events.
+In nature it’s amazing how wonderfully adaptive creatures are to their surroundings.
+They are equipped with the make-do or do without essentials.
+Likewise, remodeling stress is quickly lightened when we forego our above plan when we encounter unexpected events.
 What am I talking about?
 Put simply – be ready to throw your plan out the door.
 Yep.

 As much as I hate to admit it, there are certain things that not all DIYers can do.
-There is a point when we have to know our limitations and know when to CALL A PROFESSIONAL.
-Money and time can be saved when we allow a certain part of the project to be handled by a trained pro.
+Under those circumstances, there is a point when we have to know our limitations and know when to CALL A PROFESSIONAL.
+Money and time savings happen when we allow a trained pro.
 Although it can be scary to let go of your project, it can also be very freeing.
 Taking advantage of their skills and expertise allow you to tackle another part of your project, thus lightening that remodeling stress.
 In the end, you will be able to continue on your plan and have that feel-good feeling.

 *note: when we called a plumber to do the work in the kitchen we wanted to hand-off, it took them 2 months to show up.
-That event alone set us back immensely, so…be prepared.
+That event alone set us back immensely, so…be preparation is key.

-Can you imagine the feeling you would get if you were invited to a party and you walk in only to find that you are the sole attendee?
-Though some of us tend to feel like flying solo is the way to be, there is also much joy to be found in including others.
+Can you imagine the feeling you get if you walk into a party and find that you are the sole attendee?
+Though some of us feel like flying solo is the way to be, there is also much joy in including others.
 What in the world am I talking about?
-Call in the family, friends, and neighbors to lend a hand.
+In this even, call in the family, friends, and neighbors to lend a hand.
 More likely than not, they would love the chance to help and each party can bring their own mix to the fun and relieve your remodeling stress.

 Also, call in your built-in crew – your children.
 Involve your children because there is no better teacher than experience and it builds their confidence.
 Assign jobs that are age appropriate and ask them to help you in the smallest ways.
 Yes, it make take a bit of time to guide, but the reward will be immense for all of you.
 Your whole family will be able to step back and reap the rewards of the completed project.

-Not everyone is able to DIY for different reasons, so be sure to enjoy that you have the capability and willingness to do so.
+However, not everyone is able to DIY for different reasons, so be sure to enjoy that you have the capability and willingness to do so.
 Celebrate your accomplishments both big and small.
 Did you hang a light fixture and it actually works?
 Do a happy dance!!
 Did you complete a room?
 Have a special dinner.
 Making life enjoyable requires a light-hearted vision and seeing the blue skies beyond the gray clouds.
-However, some stress will strengthen our fortitude to complete the job, while some can be left at the door.
+However, some stress strengthens our fortitude to complete the job, while some is worth leaving behind.
 Can I get an amen?